PHOTO GALLERY | Grant will help Cambria County update emergency flyover maps, director says

 Emergency system

-Martynuska said progress is being made in efforts to upgrade Cambria’s radio system, which was put in place in the mid-2000s and “very dated,” he said.
+Martynuska said progress is being made in efforts to upgrade Cambria County’s emergency radio system, which was put in place in the mid-2000s and is “very dated,” he said.

 “It has seen its life expectancy come and go,” he said.